vovapolu/ensime.github.io/index.md

 If you would like to learn more, please read our [Getting Started](getting_started) section.

-If you're complete beginner, our [Learning Scala](learning_scala) section has some excellent resources for you, and will help you get set up with a basic project.
+If you're a Scala beginner, our [Learning Scala](learning_scala) section has some excellent resources for you, and will help you get set up with a basic project.